datenimperator/rakwik/README.md

 than its own.
 The token_auth must be either the Super User token_auth, or a user with "admin" permission for this website ID.

+## TODO

+*  Handle tracking cookies
+*  Implement a helper to set the action title from the controller or view
+*  Implement a way to detect client capabilities without a separate request
+*  Detect [Warden](/hassox/warden) based credentials, eg. from [Devise](/plataformatec/devise)

 ## Reference

 *  http://piwik.org/docs/tracking-api/reference/